Registered Quality Assurance Professional (RQAP) Frequently Asked Questions (FAQ)

 - SQA webinars: SQA presents webinars a few times each year that are free of charge to SQA members and are approved for re-registration units.
 Past webinars are also available as recordings and can be viewed to earn units.

-- Participation on elected or appointed committees OR serving as Chair or Vice Chair on a volunteer committee or special interest group for SQA, SQA Chapters, or relevant professional organizations: By devoting significant time to a board, committee or special interest group each year, you can both give back to the industry and earn re-registration units.
+- Participation on elected or appointed committees OR serving as Chair or Vice Chair on a volunteer committee or special interest group for SQA, SQA Chapters, or relevant professional associations/societies: By devoting significant time to a board, committee or special interest group each year, you can both give back to the industry and earn re-registration units.

-- Mentoring Programs: SQA has a Mentoring Program (as may some SQA Chapters or other relevant professional organizations) for its members that matches mentor, mentee and peer partner applicants with one another.
+- Mentoring Programs: SQA has a Mentoring Program (as may some SQA Chapters or other relevant professional associations/societies) for its members that matches mentor, mentee and peer partner applicants with one another.
 Mentors, mentees and peer partners earn re-registration units for participating, 2 units per partnership (up to 2 partnerships or 4 units per year).
 Most mentoring partnerships are conducted via phone, e-mail or Skype-like programs.
 A mentoring partnership will cost you time, but it doesn't have to cost you money.

 - Writing RQAP exam questions: You will have to travel to attend a question-writing training workshop hosted by our test development partner (PTI) before you are allowed to write exam questions.
 The workshop itself is free to attend, but we currently only offer it in face-to-face sessions (usually at the SQA Annual Meeting), so you would have to pay to travel one time.
 However, after you have done the workshop one time, you can contact PTI to ask for a question-writing assignment at any time after that.
 For every 10 questions you write based on an assignment from PTI, you can earn 1 re-registration unit - and it costs you nothing but your time.